Volunteering at Churches United

 Youth groups and civic groups provide a wonderful opportunity for us to get needed work done while offering a service learning component to those who are volunteering.
 If you have a group and would like to schedule a service project, please contact our Volunteer Coordinator at IAnderson@churches-united.org .
 You are also welcome to call 218-236-0372 with any questions or concerns.
 Although we strive to fill requests to serve, please understand we must give priority to member churches and cannot fill every request.
 Flexible dates can be helpful when scheduling your project.
 Please plan to schedule at least 2 weeks in advance.
 For groups of youth ages 18 and younger, one adult is needed for every 6 youth.

-We are always open to new ideas or projects!
-If you or your group would like to serve by coordinating a special project, please contact our Volunteer Coordinator at Ianderson@churches-united.org.
+We are always open to new ideas or projects; for example, piano lessons, game nights, movie nights etc. If you or your group would like to serve by coordinating a special project, please contact our Volunteer Coordinator at Ianderson@churches-united.org.
 We will contact you to discuss your project and whether it is one we are able to take advantage of within the time-line your request.
 Thank you for including us in your project ideas.

 Frequently Asked Questions About Volunteering

 Yes!
 Churches United is grateful for its many volunteers–individuals, families and groups–who give of their time and themselves to help us continue our mission to provide “shelter and support in a spiritual setting”.